geohackweek/nDarrays/_episodes/08-out-of-core-computation.md

 <img src="http://mrocklin.github.com/blog/images/dask/embarrassing.gif" width = "500" border = "10">
 <br>

-## Opening multiple netcdf files, and using Dask
+## Opening multiple netCDF files, and using Dask
-We will use the [mfdataset](http://xray.readthedocs.org/en/stable/generated/xray.open_mfdataset.html#xray.open_mfdataset) option that opens multiple files as a single xarray dataset.
+We will use the [mfdataset](http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html#xarray.open_mfdataset) option that opens multiple files as a single xarray dataset.
 This automatically invokes the dask functionality:

 ~~~
-ds = xarray.open_mfdataset(r'c:/work/mnt/ecmwf/*_global.nc', engine = 'scipy', chunks = {'time':10})
+ds = xr.open_mfdataset(r'c:/work/mnt/ecmwf/*_global.nc', engine = 'scipy', chunks = {'time':10})
 ~~~
 {: .python}

 ### Chunk sizes:
 Without specifying chunk size, open_mfdataset chunks along existing dimensions.
 Getting the chunk size right is the crucial step to optimize working with xarray/dask.
-We recommend following [this advice](http://xray.readthedocs.org/en/stable/dask.html?highlight=rechunk#chunking-and-performance).
-You shoud use chunk sizes of about 1 million elements.
+We recommend following [this advice](http://xarray.pydata.org/en/stable/dask.html?highlight=rechunk#chunking-and-performance).
+You should use chunk sizes of about 1 million elements.
 In our case: 480* 241 = 115680, so make the time chunk 10 to get around 1 million.
 Note that we are only chunking the time dimension.
 Choice depends on how you will be working with the data.

 Now when can carry out any processes on the `Dataset`, `dask` will be invoked.
 It is wise to include the `ProgressBar` tool from  `dask.diagnostics` to track the processing:

 ~~~
 from dask.diagnostics import ProgressBar